Naziha al-Dulaimi: Exile and work abroad (1963—2002)

-Because of her activities in the Communist Party and the patriotic movement, Dr. Naziha was a victim of harassment and repression.
-She was forced to leave the country and go into exile several times.
-This did not stop her from helping the Communist party, the women's movement, and democratic rights.
-Dr. Naziha occupied a leading position in the party and became a member of its Central Committee.
+Because of her activities in the Communist Party and the patriotic movement, al-Dulaimi faced harassment and repression.
+She was forced to leave the country and go into exile several times, although she continued to aid the work of the Communist party, the women's movement, and democratic rights. al-Dulaimi occupied a leading position in the party and became a member of its Central Committee.
 In the late 1970s, when the ruling dictatorial clique was preparing to launch its campaign against the Iraqi Communist Party, she was a member of the Secretariat of the Central Committee.

 She played a prominent role in the leadership of the Committee for the Defense of the Iraqi People, which was set up after the leftist coup on February 8, 1963.
 The committee was headed by the Iraqi poet Muhammad Mahdi Al-Jawahiri.
 During the 1990s, she continued with her work in the women's movement, particularly in the Iraqi Women's League.
 The last major event she was actively involved with was a seminar on the situation of Iraqi women, held in 1999 in Cologne, Germany.